-None of the current surgical approaches in patients with COPD provides a survival advantage (NHLBI/WHO Workshop Report April 2001) (Benditt 1997).
+None of the current surgical approaches in patients with COPD provides a survival advantage (Global Initative for Chronic Obstructive Lung Disease 2016, Benditt 1997).
 In view of the potential for serious morbidity and mortality, all surgical treatments require careful assessment by an experienced thoracic medical and surgical team.